 As for the AikDrews, we now boast the proud distinction of being their first non-family guests abroad, which is a great honour, obviously, but also meant we were able to leech onto their parents’ leftover transit cards.
 Score.
 Plus, Jeff met us at the airport (just arrived from Barcelona) with a bag full of Carlsberg to drink on the train back to his place, something that almost never happens.
 Although I bet Raju in Nepal would come through with something similar if we asked nice.

 Anyway, we spent a highly enjoyable 3 nights swaddled in the comfort of AikDrew hospitality, once again thankful to have friends around the world willing to put us up and put up with us.
-However, since they can be notoriously picky about who they displace their youngest son for, you may want to check out one of the many nice places available on Booking, or if you aren’t using it yet, you can get a $C25 credit to set up an account.
-You can also get a $C45 credit to sign up with AirBnB.
+However, since they can be notoriously picky about who they displace their youngest son for, you may want to check out one of the many nice places available in Copenhagen on Booking.

 We didn’t get a lot of sun, other than for about an hour during Max’s football game our last day but, on the bright side (metaphorically), the intermittent bouts of light rain were never severe enough to shut down our wanderings.